Equifax CEO to face Congress committee on October 4

 She's also introduced legislation -- alongside fellow Democrat Sen. Brian Schatz -- that would prevent Equifax from charging customers to freeze or unfreeze their credit.
 (A credit freeze is one of several measures experts recommend affected individuals use to combat potential fraud.)

-Smith's appearance before the Senate committee is scheduled one day before a House committee hearing that he's also expected to attend.
+Smith's appearance before the Senate committee is scheduled one day before he's expected to attend a House committee hearing.
 The House Energy and Commerce Committee said last week that it sent a formal request to Smith to testify at an October 3 hearing.

+Equifax confirmed to CNNMoney on Thursday that Smith will testify at the hearing.

 The Senate Banking Committee will also grill Wells Fargo CEO Tim Sloan next month.